hammerlab/cytokit/README.md

 #### CODEX Backport

-As a small piece of standalone functionality, instructions can be found here for how to run deconvolution for free on CODEX samples: [Standalone Deconvolution Instructions](python/standalone/deconvolution)
+As a small piece of standalone functionality, instructions can be found here for how to run deconvolution on CODEX samples: [Standalone Deconvolution Instructions](python/standalone/deconvolution)

 ### Installation